Yield: 6 key lime cheesecake cookies // Total Time: 30 min. // Disclaimer: This post includes affiliate links.

 - Preheat the oven to 350°F / 175°C. Line a cookie sheet with parchment paper or with a silicone baking mat.

-- In a small bowl, beat together the butter, powdered sugar, light brown sugar, and key lime zest until the mixture is light and fluffy (~2 min.)
+- Add in the powdered sugar, butter, and vegetable oil.
+Beat together until the mixture is light and fluffy (~2 min.)

-- Beat in the egg yolk, milk, and vanilla.
+- Beat in the egg and key lime juice until well combined.

 - Add in the flour, baking powder, and salt.
 Use a rubber spatula to fold the ingredients together just until no flour streaks remain.

 - Use a 3 tbsp. cookie scoop to dish out the cookies onto the prepared cookie sheet.
 Evenly space the cookies apart to allow room for spreading.
-Bake for 10 minutes.
+Bake for 10-12 minutes, until the sides of the cookies start to turn golden brown.

 Key Lime Cheesecake Filling

-- In a small bowl, beat together the cream cheese, butter, and key lime zest until the mixture is smooth.
+- In a small bowl, beat together the cream cheese, butter, salt and key lime zest until the mixture is smooth. then beat in the key lime juice.

 - Add in the powdered sugar and mix until the mixture is smooth and free of lumps.

 - Wait for the cookies to cool down to room temperature before frosting.
-After frosting. top with an additional key lime slice if desired, serve, and enjoy!
+After frosting. top with more zest and a key lime slice if desired.
+Serve and enjoy!

 I can’t print.
 Made it grandson loved them.